PhilT/machines/README.md

 What's happening under the hood
 ---------------------------------------

+* An ssh connection is established to send all commands and uploads
-ssh uses the specified user and then sudo is added to commands that require it.
+* Ssh uses the specified user and then sudo is added to commands that require it
-When sudo is needed for file uploads.
-The file is uploaded to /tmp then sudo cp'd to the destination.
+* When sudo is needed for file uploads.
+The file is uploaded to /tmp then sudo cp'd to the destination
-When `package` is called in the `Machinesfile` that file is loaded either from the projects packages directory, or from the Machines packages if not found in the project.
+* When `package` is called in the `Machinesfile` that file is loaded either from the projects packages directory or from the Machines packages if not found in the project

 Limitations
 ---------------------------------------
 * Only one user per machine.
-Servers use www-data (by default) for nginx/apache, passenger and deployments.
+Servers use www-data (by default) for nginx/apache, passenger and deployments
-* The system has been designed to allow a certain flexibility in the configuration although some things may not yet be totally configurable it should be possible to add or modify the relevant package.
+* The system has been designed to allow a certain flexibility in the configuration although some things may not yet be totally configurable it should be possible to add or modify the relevant package
-* We are currently focused on Ruby 1.9.2, Rails 3 and Passenger 3.
+* We are currently focused on Ruby 1.9.2, Rails 3 and Passenger 3
 * Some commands may not properly escape quotes when used with sudo (e.g. append and replace).
-This may be addressed in a future release.
+This may be addressed in a future release

 Planned
 ---------------------------------------